-This series though very popular at the time has been somewhat overlooked in the decades since which is a shame as I feel its a brilliant adaptation of Robin Hood and one of the best things about it is how it handles the villains.
+This series, though very popular at the time, has been somewhat overlooked in the decades since which is a shame.
+It’s a brilliant adaptation of Robin Hood, and one of the best things about it is how it handles the villains.

-Its hard trying to find space for 3 strong villains particularly when Sir Guy and the Sheriff often occupy the same role, swordsman who is Robin’s equal who works for the king and whose job is to track him down and who may be a love rival for Marian’s affections.
+Its hard trying to find space for 3 strong villains particularly when Sir Guy and the Sheriff often occupy the same role.
+Swordsman who is Robin’s equal who works for the king, and whose job is to track him down, and who may be a love rival for Marian’s affections etc.

-Unlike the Adventures of Robin Hood whilst the Sheriff may still not be a physical match for Robin he is no fool and is two steps ahead of everyone around him.
+Unlike the Adventures of Robin Hood whilst the Sheriff may still not be a physical match for Robin.
+He is no fool and is two steps ahead of everyone.
 Even when he is finally defeated he manages to find a loop hole that spares him a slow torturous death by pointing out that his rank entitles him to a quick execution via an axe.

 The Sheriff is almost the complete opposite to Sir Guy in this series.
 He sits at the back calmly planning whilst Sir Guy goes out there and fights Robin.
-He is almost asexual as he only cares about gaining power for himself and if anything looks down on Sir Guy for letting his infatuation cloud his better judgement, whilst Sir Guy is obviously a very emotional, hysterical villain who does let his emotions and feelings for Maid Marian get in the way which ultimately leads to his death when he duels with Robin over her.
+He is almost asexual as he only cares about gaining power for himself, and if anything looks down on Sir Guy for letting his infatuation cloud his better judgement.

 Prince John meanwhile who is played by David Dixon is also portrayed as a slightly more intelligent character which makes a nice change.
-He is aware of just how slimey and ambitious the Sheriff is, but at the same time he is also aware that he needs him to help him become king.
-Its interesting watching the two of them interact with John being aware that the Sheriff is using him for his own ends, but John at the same time is also using him to dispose of his enemies.
+He is aware of just how slimy and ambitious the Sheriff is, but at the same time he is also aware that he needs the Sheriff to help him become king.
+Its interesting watching the two of them interact with John being aware that the Sheriff is using him for his own ends, but John at the same time is also using the Sheriff to quietly dispose of his enemies.
 There’s an unspoken agreement between them of you scratch my back, but both are aware that the other will stab them in the back as soon as its convenient.

 Its very interesting watching how these three very different villains work together and even try and use each other for their own selfish ends.
-We have Sir Guy the best swordsman who can more than hold his own with Robin, and though he is genuinely in love with Marian he is at times arguably the most loathsome of the three as he is the most openly sadistic, taking a perverse pleasure in torturing and murdering Marian’s own father when he tries to get in the way of their relationship.
-John meanwhile is the one with the real power who is smarter than people think and often plays the fool to throw people off whilst getting other people to do his dirty work.
-Finally the Sheriff, the cold, ruthless, icey master manipulator who in many ways sits at the true centre of this dark empire is the true main villain of the series who is two steps ahead of Robin and who is practically untouchable until the very end.
+We have Sir Guy, the best swordsman who can more than hold his own with Robin, and though he is genuinely in love with Marian.
+He is at times arguably the most loathsome of the three as he is the most openly sadistic, taking a perverse pleasure in torturing and murdering Marian’s own father when he tries to get in the way of their relationship.
+John meanwhile is the one with the real power who is smarter than people think and often plays the fool to throw people off, whilst getting other people to do his dirty work.
+Finally the Sheriff, the cold, ruthless, icey master manipulator who in many ways sits at the true center of this dark empire, is the true main villain of the series who is two steps ahead of Robin and who is practically untouchable until the very end.

 Darrow’s Sheriff in particular would serve as something of a template for Nikolas Grace’s version in Robin of Sherwood and Keith Allen’s version in the BBC’s 00’s version of Robin Hood.